Bayway Refinery: History

 In 2003 a new polypropylene facility went online that produces 775 million pounds per year.

+Units

+2023 Unit Capacities from the AFPM Survey (also doubles as the US Government EIA Refinery Capacity Survey):

+Bayway's FCCU is integrated with an onsite polypropylene unit of 775 million lbs per year capacity.

 Environmental issues

 The refinery was the famous toxic site in question in the 2015 legal settlement between New Jersey and ExxonMobil.
 In late 2003, the refinery came under scrutiny for a possibly abnormal cancer rate among its work population.
 As a result, local ABC affiliate WABC-TV (Channel 7), New York, ran a feature about the refinery.
 The refinery has since been subject to scrutiny by the New Jersey Department of Environmental Protection and the Occupational Safety and Health Administration (OSHA).

 The refinery has consistently been ranked among the worst polluters in the nation, and has been cited almost 200 times since 2005 for violation of state environmental laws.
 It is also ranked as the 32nd worst water polluter in the country.

 2005 environmental control measures

 Thanks to the terms of a settlement with the Department of Environmental Protection, ConocoPhillips stated that it would take the following actions at their Bayway facilities: